ydhcg-BoBo/UAV-BASED-MOT/README.md

 # STCMOT: Spatio-Temporal Cohesion Learning for UAV-Based Multiple Object Tracking
-The code will be released soon...
+The paper is accepted by ICME 2024.